nmccloskey/DIAAD/README.md

 ### 2. Provide a `config.yaml` file

-This file specifies the directories, coders, reliability settings, and tier structure.
+This file specifies the directories, coders, settings, and tier structure.

 You can download the example config file from the repo or create your own like this: